What Is an O-1 Visa Agent? Your Guide to O-1 Visa Petitioners and Sponsors

 Does each employer need to file independently?Yes – Each employer independently files an O-1 petition on the beneficiary’s behalfNot necessarily – The agent can represent multiple employers or entities for employment or short-term work projects

-It’s important to note that any work beyond the job description in the approved O1 petition would be considered a violation of O-1 status, and could land you in hot water.
+It’s important to note that any work beyond the job description in the approved O-1 petition would be considered a violation of O-1 status and could land you in hot water.

 And, while agents as O1 visa petitioners can offer more flexibility to workers who are self-employed or hopping between short-term gigs, it’s not the same as self-petitioning.